 Finish: on the short side, with grassy and vegetal hints, as well as lingering oaky spice and fudge sweetness.

 An interesting trial, but I’m not sure who this is for.
 Rye fans will say it’s too bland and malt fans will say it’s quite rough.
 Both may say it’s too sweet anyway.
-As a blender’s base I understand this works wonderfully, but this particular bottle doesn’t convince me for sipping.
+As a blender’s base I understand it’s a wonderful building block, but this particular bottle doesn’t convince me for sipping.
 Already available from retailers like The Whisky Exchange or Master of Malt, as well as many local retailers.